-How to insert values into Identity Column using SQL IDENTITY INSERT with example.
-For this, We are going to use the below-shown Customer table inside the Database.
+How to insert values into Identity Column in SQL Server with an example.
+For this, we will use the below-shown Customer table inside the Database.

-Before we start using the SQL IDENTITY INSERT Command, Let us see what will happen when we insert values into Identity Column (Customer Key) using the following statement
+Before we start using the SQL Command, Let us see what will happen when we insert values into the Identity Column (Customer Key) using the following statement.

-Run the above query to insert value into identity column
+Run the above query to insert the value into an identity column

 Messages